Academic Support Programs

 What’s our approach to tutoring Chemistry?

+Our goal is to engage you with the question, helping you work through it so that you feel confident in finding the solution on your own.
 You are expected to bring your own questions regarding your lecture material, course homework, exams, or practice problems.
 We will first ask you to explain your approach to the problem before we start helping you.
-This helps us to see what type of mistakes you have made and which concept you are missing.
+This allows us to understand where you may have gone wrong and identify any concepts that need further clarification.
 Then, we will ask leading questions and hopefully guide you to a satisfactory answer.

 What can you expect tutors to do when they work with you?